ejderkuvemli/create-new-svelte/README.md

 # Create New Svelte

 Create a new Svelte app easily.
+You can either select `default` (javascript) or `typescript` as a project template.

 ## Installing the package